lexibank/northperulex/README.md

-# CLDF dataset derived from Barrientos et al.'s "A Comparative Wordlist for Investigating Distant Relations Among Languages in Lowland South America (forthcoming).
+# CLDF dataset derived from Barrientos et al.'s "NorthPeruLex - A Lexical Dataset of small Language Families and Isolates from Northern Peru (forthcoming).

 ## How to cite